A Venetian Affaire

 After breakfast, we will head out to take part in a cool and unique activity that is such an important art of Venice: mask making.

-Our teacher in this cultural experience is the artist who made the masks for Kubrick’s movie Eyes Wide Shut featuring the then-couple Tom Cruise and Nicole Kidman.
+The workshop we will be visiting in this cultural experience is the one who made the masks for Kubrick’s movie Eyes Wide Shut featuring the then-couple Tom Cruise and Nicole Kidman.

 Fun fact: Eyes Wide Shut holds the Guinness World Record for the longest continual movie shooting at 15 months.